weizhouUMICH/SAIGE/README.md

 ### Step 2: Two files output by step 1
 *GMMATmodelFile* and *varianceRatioFile*

+## Output files

+###Step 1
+Three files are output by Step 1
+1. prefix.rda.
+This file contains the information for the fitted null glm.
+2. prefix.varianceRatio.txt.
+This file contains the value of variance ratio that will be used in step 2
+3. prefix_XXmarkers.SAIGE.results.txt.
+This file contains the association results for the XX randomly selected genetic markers, which are used to estimate the variance ratio.

+###Step 2

 # UK Biobank GWAS Results
 The GWAS results for binary phenotypes in UK Biobank using SAIGE are currently available for public download at https://www.dropbox.com/sh/wuj4y8wsqjz78om/AAACfAJK54KtvnzSTAoaZTLma?dl=0